Kingdom Hearts 3 release date, news and trailers

 Trailers

 There are now a lot of Kingdom Hearts 3 trailers out in the world for you to pore over.
-The most recent trailers are from E3 2018 where two videos below confirm that Frozen and Pirates of the Caribbean are new worlds in the game.
+However, the most recent trailers are from E3 2018 and confirmed that Frozen, Wreck-It-Ralph, and Pirates of the Caribbean are new worlds in the game.

 We also got a four minutes long trailer Disney's D23 Expo in Japan.
 The gameplay video gives fans a look at the brand new Monsters Inc World, starring Boo, Mike and Sully.